-Note:
+Notes:

-- · Virtual High School is offered both fall and spring, and some AP courses may be all year. - VHS courses cannot supplement courses taught by an instructor at Mt.
+- · Virtual High School is offered both fall and spring, and some AP and language courses may be all year. - VHS courses cannot supplement courses taught by an instructor at Mt.
 Abe. - There is an application process in the spring for fall and spring course enrollment.

-- Students may elect one VHS course per semester or two courses when space is available and approved by VHS coordinator and parent/guardian. - To access the course catalog, visit http://vhslearning.org/. - Students that elect a full year VHS course are expected to remain in the course for the full year and will earn a final grade at the end of the course.
-Withdrawing from the course prior to this time will result in a grade of WP or WNP.
+- Students may elect one VHS course per semester or two courses when space is available and approved by VHS coordinator and parent/quardian. - To access the course catalog, visit http://vhslearning.org/. - Students that elect a full year VHS course are expected to remain in the course for the full year and will earn a final grade at the end of the course.
+Withdrawing from the course prior to this time will result in a grade of W. - Enrollment in subsequent VHS courses is based on successful completion of the initial VHS course or permission of VHS Coordinator.